AlejoC98/RegisterApp/README.md

 This application was developed as part of the Capstone module.
 It serves as a comprehensive student management system with various roles and features.

+## Live Version

+You can check out the live version of this project [here](https://register-app-so2z.onrender.com/).

 ## Demo Accounts

 You can use the following demo accounts to log in: